On the Control of Fork-Join Networks

 In the aforementioned heavy traffic regime, we formulate and solve an approximating diffusion control problem (DCP).
 The DCP solution matches the number of jobs in buffer 4 to that in buffer 3, except when the total number of jobs waiting for processing by server 4 is too small for that to be possible.
 The implication is that when server 3 is in light traffic, so that buffer 3 is empty, buffer 4 is empty and all jobs waiting to be processed by server 4 are type $b$ jobs.
 Otherwise, when server 3 is in heavy traffic, the control at server 4 must carefully pace its processing of type $a$ jobs to prevent ``getting ahead'' of server 3.

 Our proposed policy is motivated by the observation from the DCP solution that there is no reason to have fewer type $a$ jobs in buffer 4 than in buffer 3.
 If server 3 can process jobs at least as quickly as server 4 can process type $a$ jobs, then the control under which server 4 gives static priority to type $a$ jobs performs well.
-Otherwise, we introduce a \textit{\textbf{slow departure pacing}} (SDP) control in which server 4 slows its processing of type $a$ jobs to match the departure process of type $a$ jobs from the buffer 4 to the one from the buffer 3.
+Otherwise, we introduce a \textit{\textbf{slow departure pacing}} (SDP) control in which server 4 slows its processing of type $a$ jobs to match the departure process of type $a$ jobs from buffer 4 to the one from buffer 3.